Personality and image of Elizabeth II: Media perception

+Elizabeth was included in Andy Warhol's portrait series in 1985 as one of four Reigning Queens, along with queens Ntfombi of Eswatini, Margrethe II of Denmark and Beatrix of the Netherlands.

 Elizabeth played detective in the Her Majesty Investigates series of mystery novels by C.C.
 Benison, which includes Death at Buckingham Palace, Death at Windsor Castle and Death at Sandringham House.
 Elizabeth was the subject of The Queen and I, and was a character in Queen Camilla, both books written by Sue Townsend.
 She was also a character in the book The Uncommon Reader, by Alan Bennett.

 In 2006, she was portrayed by Helen Mirren in the Golden Globe- and Academy Award-nominated Stephen Frears film The Queen, a fictional account of the immediate events following the death of Diana, Princess of Wales.
 The film ended up as the most critically acclaimed film of 2006.
 Mirren, who had been appointed into the Order of the British Empire in 2003, won the Oscar for her work in the film and, in her acceptance speech, she paid tribute to Queen Elizabeth II: "For 50 years and more, Elizabeth Windsor has maintained her dignity, her sense of duty and her hairstyle," she said.

 Private Eye, the British satirical magazine, has given the royal family working-class nicknames, as though they were characters in a soap opera.
 Queen Elizabeth II's nickname is "Brenda".

 The Crown, a biographical story about the reign of Elizabeth by Netflix, was released globally on 4 November 2016.
 It is based on an award-winning play, The Audience, and is a biopic drama television series, created and written by Peter Morgan and produced by Left Bank Pictures and Sony Pictures Television for Netflix.
 The show received critical accolade and has won many awards, including that of Outstanding Lead Actress in a Drama Series at the 70th and 73rd Primetime Emmy Awards for Claire Foy and Olivia Colman, respectively.